gallipolixyz/gallipolixyz.github.io/public/blogs/xss-payload-dissection-formatted.md

 ## Now, Let's move to "CVE-2025–4406 Writeup: Stored XSS on wpForo Forum",

-The below payload was used while testing wpForum, which demonstrates that "A user can upload an SVG file containing malicious Javascript because the sanitization was improperly implemented" and let's take a look on the script.
+The below payload was used while testing wpForum, which demonstrates that "A user can upload an SVG file containing malicious Javascript because the sanitization was improperly implemented" and let's take a look at the script.

 ```xml
 <svg xmlns="http://www.w3.org/2000/svg" xmlns:xlink="http://www.w3.org/1999/xlink">